X

 Okay, thank you.

 Thank you.
-The next question comes from the line of Mahesh Bhendari from LIC Mutual fund.
+The next question comes from the line of Mahesh Bendre from LIC Mutual Fund.
 Please go ahead.

-Hi sir.
+Hi, sir.
 Thank you so much for the opportunity.
-I just wanted to understand sir, outlook for domestic power transmission business.
-If we talk about three to five years, do you see sustained order pipeline because government has published recently new nap where there is high amount of capex in power is going to take place.
-So do you think we are in a phase where growth could be extended well below five years?
-Well above five years.
+I just wanted to understand, sir, the outlook for domestic power transmission business.
+If we talk about three years to five years, do you see a sustained order pipeline because government has published recently a new NEP where there is a high amount of capex in Power is going to take place.
+So do you think we are in a phase where growth could be extended well below five years — well above five years?

 Amar Kaul

-Yes.
-See I think if you have noticed in last couple of quarters, even the earnings call, I have always been bullish about it.
-Last year also I said next five years up to 29.
-I don’t see a concern that this sector will not grow unless something catastrophic happens.
-Then obviously that’s out of control of everybody.
-Otherwise, the way expansion plans are, the way government is expanding infrastructure, power generation.
-So I don’t see anything slowing down in up to 2029.
-And of course it can go beyond that as well.
+Yeah.
+See, I think if you would have noticed in the last couple of quarters, even in the earnings call, I have always been bullish about it.
+So last year, also I said next five years, up to ’29, I don’t see a concern that this sector will not grow.
+Unless something catastrophic happens, then obviously, that’s out of control of everybody.
+Otherwise, the way expansion plans are, the way government is expanding infrastructure, power generation, so I don’t see anything slowing down up to 2029.
+And of course, it can go beyond that as well.
 But it’s a combination of publicly available data as well as what we see in the market.

 Thank you.
 The next question comes from the line of Mohit Kumar from ICICI Securities.
 Please go ahead.